Skip to content

 3. Sa Turtle Islands, maraming pagong-dagat ang nangingitlog tuwing gabi.
 (In the Turtle Islands, many sea turtles lay eggs every night.)

 4. Ang pagong-dagat ay kumakain ng damong-dagat at jellyfish.
-(Sea turtles eat seagrass and jellyfish.)
+(Sea turtles eat seagrass in Tagalog and jellyfish in Tagalog.)

 5. Huwag kang hawakan o abalahin ang pagong-dagat sa dagat.
 (Don’t touch or disturb sea turtles in the ocean.)